September 15th, 2017

 How Do I Get My Business Listed First?

 The question is very often asked, "how do I get my business listed first on Google?"
 The hot desire to get a website listed on the first page of Google is one of the most sought-after challenges undertaken by business owners.
 The most common reason is that the large majority of searches don't go deeper than page one of a SERP, regardless of the search topic.
 There is also a lot of competition that is created by brand industries who sink ten's of thousands of dollars in paid advertising, making it very tough for the small business owners who are in the same industry.
 These big industries dominate page one of almost every search engine, and they not only dominate page one, but they dominate and stay there!
 So now you're asking yourself again, "how do I get my business listed first on Google?"

-It used to be a few decades ago that getting ranked for a certain keyword or phrase was nothing more that repeating your choice of keywords over and over again.
+It used to be a few decades ago that getting ranked for a certain keyword or phrase was nothing more that repeating your choice of keywords over and over again (keyword stuffing).
 But today that's no longer a viable strategy.
-Let's consider just one very important aspect of search engine optimization, and that is, "online directory submission!"
+Let's consider just one very important aspect of search engine optimization, and that is, "business directory submission!"

 Yes,. you should submit your business information to various online directories that are relevant to your industry.
 The main reason why business owners should consider listing their business on a directory is because they allow you to create a citation of your business that includes your Name, Address and Phone (NAP).
 A well-formulated citation that includes your NAP tells a search engine the who, where and how of your business.